-Marriage doesn't require that both spouses apply for loans together, although with large purchases such as a home, they often want to do so.
-If one spouse has no job or negligible or bad credit, it often makes more sense for the other to apply for a home loan on his own.
-The option isn't without some pitfalls, however, and if spouses do elect to apply together, they may end up paying a price for that as well.
+Marriage doesn't require that both spouses apply for loans together, although they often want to do so with large purchases such as a home.
+If one spouse has no job or negligible or bad credit, it often makes more sense for the other to apply for a home loan on their own.
+The option isn't without some pitfalls, however, and if spouses do elect to apply together, they could end up paying a price for that as well.

 The difference between applying for a home loan in your sole name or applying jointly can have a dramatic effect on your interest rate if your spouse's credit is not good.
-Although her lack of income shouldn't affect the interest rate, a subpar credit score will.
-The lower her score is, the higher rate you'll pay.
-If she has no income anyway, you might save yourself a bundle over the long term by applying on your own and leaving her score out of the equation, assuming you have good credit.
+Although their lack of income shouldn't affect the interest rate, a subpar credit score will.
+The lower their score, the higher rate you'll pay.
+If they have no income anyway, you might save yourself a bundle over the long term by applying on your own and leaving their score out of the equation, assuming you have good credit.

 If your spouse's lack of employment is temporary, it might be worth waiting a while to refinance or buy a new home.
 If they secure a new job and you both have good credit scores, you'll get a good interest rate and you should also qualify for a larger mortgage with more income.

 If your spouse historically hasn't worked because they've opted to stay home and care for your family, and if they have no credit history at all but really wants to be on the loan, you can take steps to create a history and score for them before you apply.